abhishekunique/weirdl_franka_interface/README.md

 If the robot enters user stop mode, the polymetis-server will crash unfortunately.
 If the robot needs a manual reset, make sure the training script is halted, then perform the manual reset and ensure that a new polymetis server is running before continuing.

-## TODO

-Make it so we can vary image size as a flag to robot-env

-clean up get observation, just return all info and remove viz and demo collection flags